-After you have received benefits for 24 months, the WCB will set aside an amount equal to 10 per cent of the total earnings-loss benefits paid up to that time to provide retirement income.
+After you have received benefits for a period exceeding 24 consecutive months, the WCB will set aside an amount equal to 10 per cent of the total earnings-loss benefits paid up to that time to provide retirement income.

 The WCB will continue to set aside 10 per cent of these benefits for you as long as you are eligible to receive benefits.

 When you turn 65, you must use this money, plus any interest earned, to purchase an annuity (a sum of money paid out at regular intervals).
 Annuities are available from life insurance companies, trust companies and other eligible financial institutions of your choice.
 If the amount set aside in your annuity program (including any interest it has earned) is less than the minimum stated in our policy, you can either buy an annuity or have the full amount paid out as cash.
 See the WCB’s Policy and Procedure Manual for the current year’s minimum.

 A: The WCB sets aside funds on your behalf until you turn 65.
 During this time, the funds earn interest, based on the return of the WCB’s investments.
 At age 65, you must use these funds to purchase a life annuity.

 A: A life annuity is a financial product that provides you with a monthly payment for the rest of your life.
 The amount of this monthly payment is based on the amount invested and the interest rates at the time the annuity is purchased.

 A: Workers who receive earnings-loss benefits for more than 24 consecutive months qualify for the program.